The CodeRefinery project

 - Infrastructure services

-We are working with students, researchers, and research software engineers from all disciplines to advance FAIRness of software management and development practices so that research groups can collaboratively develop, test, review and discuss their source code, with the aim of making it shareable and reusable, thus following the FAIR principles.
+We are working with students, researchers, and research software engineers from all disciplines to advance software development and management practices, so that research groups can collaboratively develop, test, review and discuss their source code, with the aim of making it shareable and reusable, thus following the FAIR principles.

 We offer training opportunities to researchers from Nordic research groups and projects to learn basic-to-advanced research computing skills and become confident in using state-of-the-art tools and practices from modern collaborative software engineering.

 Membership with The Carpentries

 Since November 2018, NeIC is a platinum partner to The Carpentries, an international project that comprises Software Carpentry and Data Carpentry, communities of instructors, trainers, maintainers, helpers, and supporters who share a mission to teach foundational computational and data science skills to researchers.

 With this we have access to: